 What is a Load Bank?

-This is an independent electrical device that generates a load similar to the normal operational or real load which a power supply can support.
+This independent electrical device generates a load similar to the average operational or accurate load, which a power supply can support.
 You can use this device to test the running efficiency of an electric source of power.
-This is a contained system that has controls as well as accessories in one installed location.
+It is a contained system that has controls as well as accessories in one installed location.
 With this, you can test, adjust, calibrate and verify the working of a power source.

 How does it work?

-First of all, you must connect the load bank to the power source output in place of their usual load.
+First, you must connect the load bank to the power source output in place of their usual load.
 This power source can be a generator, battery, servo amplifier, and photovoltaic system.
-Now load banks mimic the load similar to the normal operating load.
-The load bank dissipates the output that this device normally consumes.
+Now load banks mimic the bag similar to the average operating load, and the load bank dissipates the output that this device consumes typically.

-Continue the test for a period of time.
-During the test, you can take the readings.
+Continue the test for some time.
+During the trial, you can take the readings.
 With these readings, you can verify the performance of the system and battery.